 There are two types of drive formats, including the Master Boot Record (MBR), used in Windows 7 and earlier, and the GUID Partition Table (GPT), adopted by Windows 8.
-(Note that Windows 8 and Windows 10 also work with MBR) If you want to use a pre-used SSD for your computer, you need to first type the drive format like the one you had before too. process mirror.
+Note that Windows 8 and Windows 10 also work with MBR.
+If you want to use a pre-used SSD for your computer, you need to type the drive format like the one you had before, too—process mirror.
 If not, the system will not boot at the end.

 It’s easy to know if your computer’s current hard drive uses GPT or MBR.
 This is the way.

-1. Run command prompt .
-(Search for it on Start Menu In Windows 8, just type cmd directly into the Metro Start interface).
+1. Run command prompt.
+(Search for it on Start Menu In Windows 8, type cmd directly into the Metro Start interface).

-3. At the DiskPart prompt, enter list disk and then press Enter.
+3. At the DiskPart prompt, enter the list disk and then press Enter.

-You will see a list of currently installed drives in your system.
-If the listed drive has an asterisk (*) below the GPT column, then it is using GPT.
+You will see a list of currently installed drives in your system if the listed drive has an asterisk (*) below the GPT column, it uses GPT.
 If not, it’s an MBR drive.

 And here’s how to make sure the SSD has the same drive format:

-3. In the Disk Management window, find the SSD to display as Disk 1 (or Disk 2 etc depending on the number of drives you have in your computer).
-Right click on the SSD and choose “Convert to GPT” (if it’s currently using MBR), or “Convert to MBR” (if it’s currently using GPT.)
-Just make sure it shares the same type of identity. drive format like existing hard drive.
+3. In the Disk Management window, find the SSD to display as Disk 1 (or Disk 2, etc. depending on the number of drives you have in your computer).
+Right-click on the SSD and choose “Convert to GPT” (if it’s currently using MBR), or “Convert to MBR” (if it’s presently using GPT.)
+Just make sure it shares the same type of identity drive format as the existing hard drive.